gwu-libraries/TweetSets/README.md

 6. Bring up the containers:

         docker-compose up -d

+For HTTPS support, uncomment and configure the nginx-proxy container in `docker-compose.yml`.

 #### Worker
 1. Create data directories on a volume with adequate storage: